Drug information

 What is 3BNC117?

-Long-acting forms of 3BNC117, called 3BNC117-LS (also known as GS-5423 or teropavimab) and 3BNC117-LS-J, are also under study for HIV treatment and/or prevention.2,4
+Long-acting forms of 3BNC117, called 3BNC117-LS (also known as GS-5423 or teropavimab) and 3BNC117-LS-J, are currently under study for HIV treatment.2 A long-acting version of 3BNC117 has also been studied for HIV prevention.4

 To learn how investigational drugs are tested during clinical trials, read the HIVinfo What is an Investigational HIV Drug? and HIV and AIDS Clinical Trials fact sheets.